Originate/replay-android/README.md

 ReplayAPIManager help dealing with the event requests sending to server.

-### ReplayRequestQueue
+### ReplayQueue

 This class queues the URL requests created by ReplayAPIManager.
-All requests to be sent out are enqueued by ReplayRequestQueue and dequeued according to the `dispatchInterval`.
+All requests to be sent out are enqueued by ReplayQueue and dequeued according to the `dispatchInterval`.

 | t < 0           | t = 0              | t > 0          |
 |-----------------|--------------------|----------------|